 A new planning line is created for the needed assembly order of ten units, due on January 27.
 It needs no changes, so now you can create the order.

-1. Choose the Lightbulb that opens the Tell Me feature icon, enter Warehouse Shipment, and then choose the related link.
+Choose the icon, enter Warehouse Shipment, and then choose the related link.

 In this section, the person who is responsible for shipping is in charge of recording the completed ATO assembly work on the warehouse shipment line.
 This workflow may occur in environments where the assembly work is performed by the person who is responsible for shipping or by assembly workers in the shipping area.